 opinions and recommendations

-- work on their own reviews
+- write their own book reviews

 - read their reviews for feedback from their peers

 - publish their reviews on the Spaghetti Book Club website